apache/openejb/openejb-eclipse-plugin/README.txt

 To build the plugins from source you will require the following:

-	- Java SDK 5.0+ (not yet tested on Java 6)
+	- Java SE SDK 5.0.x and Java SE SDK 6.0.x
-	- Apache Maven 2 (tested with Maven 2.0.7)
+	- Apache Maven 2 (tested with Maven 2.0.x and Maven 2.2.x)

 Steps to build: